Blotch3D/Blotch3D/README.md

 18. Implement mipmaps.

-19. Implement translucent sprites.
+19. Implement translucent sprites and textures with an alpha channel.

 20. Support stereoscopic views (anaglyph, VR, etc.) \[TBD\].

 21. Implement fog \[example TBD\].

+22. Create dynamic sprites (custom model vertices).

-22. Use with WPF and WinForms.
+23. Use with WPF and WinForms.

-23. Under Microsoft Windows, access and override many window features and functions using the provided WinForms Form object of the window.
+24. Under Microsoft Windows, access and override many window features and functions using the provided WinForms Form object of the window.

-24. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).
+25. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

 Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library